Stock Market News Today: Unraveling the Mysteries of Profitability

 MARKET MANIPULATION OR INFORMATION MANIPULATION?

 We are inundated with market manipulation and conspiracy theories.
 I will attempt a logical inquiry into this phenomenon.
 For a good lesson in information manipulation, your best bet is to go to the stock market.
 If you think Marty Schwartz is an isolated case, read Ray Dirk’s story.
 Therefore, I shall confine my study to the commodities markets.
-The commodities markets are the oldest markets in the world.
+The commodities markets are the oldest in the world.
 The various commodities provide significant amounts of data for analysis.
 If effective manipulation exists, one will be able to track its effects.
 We will define successful manipulation as having interfered with a commodity’s ability to exhibit the normal accumulation, distribution, and trending zones.
 This creates an objective benchmark for this inquiry.

 that might create a belief in the phenomenon.
 We must first deal with our need to believe in market manipulation.
-Since actual evidence of market manipulation is sparse, what generates this tendency to suspect manipulation or conspiracy?
+Since evidence of market manipulation is sparse, what generates this tendency to suspect manipulation or conspiracy?
 We must further define the process to differentiate between the attempt to manipulate the markets and the actual manipulation of the markets.
 A further distinction is necessary.
 One must distinguish between those processes that are manipulatable and those that are not.
 For example, political and social processes are manipulatable and may be nothing more than manipulation, coercion, and conspiracy.

 Stock market news today: Physical processes are subject to the laws of nature,

 And any attempt to successfully manipulate these processes is possible only by complying with the physical laws involved.
 One could be found in the position of claiming the laws of nature manipulate the markets.
 This forces us to examine the true nature of markets.
-Are they controlled by man or some bigger force?
+Are they controlled by man or some more considerable force?
 The final question is the definition of market manipulation.
 Are we speaking of the intraday price action or daily price action?
 The weekly and monthly price charts will show a different picture.
 Trading ranges behave differently than trending markets.

 The laws and pretensions of humanity are just foolishness when confronted with the power of nature.

-The weaknesses that all men are prone to are fatal in success in speculation- usually, those very weaknesses that make him likeable to his fellows or that he himself particularly guards against in those other ventures of his where they are not so dangerous as when he is trading in stocks or commodities.”
+The weaknesses that all men are prone to are fatal in success in speculation- usually, those very weaknesses that make him likeable to his fellows or that he mainly guards against in those other ventures of his where they are not so dangerous as when he is trading in stocks or commodities.”

 Stock market news today: Manipulation of Information is rampant

 This is the rock that sinks most investors’ ships.
 George Soros made an interesting observation of market information.
 He said, “Economic history is a never-ending series of episodes based on falsehoods and lies, not the truth.
 It represents the path to big money.
 The object is to recognize the trend whose premise is false, ride that trend, and step off before it is discredited.”
-This observation comes from the greatest currency trader alive.
-I believe that he has thrown down the gauntlet regarding the value of the information you receive.
+This observation comes from the most excellent currency trader alive.
+I believe he has thrown down the gauntlet regarding the value of the information you receive.

 We are now ready to look at commodities.